zephyrproject-rtos/zephyr/doc/guides/modules.rst

        cmake: .
        kconfig: Kconfig

-- Otherwise (i.e. if the project has no :file:`zephyr/module.yml`), then the build system looks for :file:`zephyr/CMakeLists.txt` and :file:`zephyr/Kconfig` files in the project.
+- Otherwise (i.e. if the project has no :file:`zephyr/module.yml`), the build system looks for :file:`zephyr/CMakeLists.txt` and :file:`zephyr/Kconfig` files in the project.
 If both are present, the project is considered a module, and those files will be added to the build.